UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 ## zzh!
 Configuration

 ### Drivers for CH341
-First step in getting set up with zzh! is to ensure that the host computer has the right drivers for the CH341 installed.
+First step in getting the zzh! set up is to ensure that the host computer has the right drivers for the CH341 installed.
 Plug your device and ensure that zzh is recognised with the command `dmesg`.
 If recognized, you will see something like:

 {{<shell>}}
 [ 2513.148412] usb 1-1: new full-speed USB device number 9 using xhci_hcd